Efficient information recovery from Pauli noise via classical shadow

 Associate Professor

-Prof. Xin Wang founded the QuAIR lab at HKUST(Guangzhou) in June 2023.
-His research primarily focuses on better understanding the limits of information processing with quantum systems and the power of quantum artificial intelligence.
-Prior to establishing the QuAIR lab, Prof. Wang was a Staff Researcher at the Institute for Quantum Computing at Baidu Research, where he concentrated on quantum computing research and the development of the Baidu Quantum Platform.
-Notably, he spearheaded the development of Paddle Quantum, a Python library designed for quantum machine learning.
-From 2018 to 2019, Prof. Wang held the position of Hartree Postdoctoral Fellow at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
-He earned his doctorate in quantum information from the University of Technology Sydney in 2018, under the guidance of Prof. Runyao Duan and Prof. Andreas Winter.
-In 2014, Prof. Wang obtained his B.S. in mathematics (with Wu Yuzhang Honor) from Sichuan University.
+Prof. Xin Wang founded the QuAIR Lab at HKUST (Guangzhou) in June 2023.
+His research aims to advance our understanding of the limits of information processing with quantum systems and the potential of quantum artificial intelligence.
+His current interests include quantum algorithms, quantum resource theory, quantum machine learning, quantum computer architecture, and quantum error processing.
+Prior to establishing the QuAIR Lab, Prof. Wang was a Staff Researcher at the Institute for Quantum Computing at Baidu Research, where he focused on quantum computing research and the development of the Baidu Quantum Platform.
+Notably, he led the development of Paddle Quantum, a Python library for quantum machine learning.
+From 2018 to 2019, he was a Hartree Postdoctoral Fellow at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
+Prof. Wang received his Ph.D. in quantum information from the University of Technology Sydney in 2018, under the supervision of Prof. Runyao Duan and Prof. Andreas Winter.
+He obtained his B.S. in mathematics (Wu Yuzhang Honors) from Sichuan University in 2014.